external-mirrors/mitra/FEDERATION.md

 ### Subscription events

-Local actor profiles have `subscribers` property which points to the collection of actor's paid subscribers.

-The `Add` activity is used to notify the subscriber about successful subscription payment.
-Upon receipt of this activity, the receiving server should add specified `object` to actors's `subscribers` collection (specified in `target` property):
+The `Add` activity is used to notify subscribers about their status (e.g. after successful subscription payment).
+Upon receipt of this activity, the receiving server should add the actor specified in the `object` property to sender's `subscribers` collection (specified in the `target` property):

 ```json
 {